 How to Power Up Your Prayer Plant

-If you’re the proud owner of a Prayer Plant (Maranta Leuconeura), then you already know this beauty has a lot to offer.
-With its stunning, brightly patterned leaves and fascinating habit of folding them up at night (like hands in prayer, hence the name!), it’s no wonder this plant is a favourite among indoor gardeners.
-But as with all divas, the Prayer Plant has its demands.
+If you’re the proud owner of a Prayer Plant (Maranta Leuconeura), then you already know this beauty has a lot to offer and is one of the most gorgeous houseplants you can own.
+With its beautiful, brightly patterned leaves and fascinating habit of folding them up at night (like hands in prayer, hence the name!), it’s no wonder this plant is a favourite among indoor gardeners.
+But even the best indoor house plants can be divas, and the Prayer Plant has its demands.
 Whether you're a new plant parent or a seasoned green thumb, you've probably run into a few hiccups with this tropical stunner.
 Fear not!
-We’re here to troubleshoot some common Prayer Plant problems and get your leafy friend back on track.
+We’re here to troubleshoot some common Prayer Plant problems and get your leafy friend looking like one of the best house plants around!

 Droopy Leaves = Sad Prayer Plant